pikvm/pikvm/README.md

 * **IPMI BMC and Redfish**
   Use `ipmitool`, `ipmiutil` or any existing network infrastructure that supports IPMI to monitor and manage the server's power.
 Redfish and `redfishtool` supported too.
 * **Wake-on-LAN**
-  Pi-KVM can be configured to power up a managed server using WoL.
+  PiKVM can be configured to power up a managed server using WoL.
 This will be available in the Web menu.
 * **Extensible authorization methods**
-  Multiple Pi-KVMs can be configured to use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
-PAM and its rich authorization mechanisms can also be used to integrate Pi-KVM into your existing authentication infrastructure.
+  Multiple PiKVMs can be configured to use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
+PAM and its rich authorization mechanisms can also be used to integrate PiKVM into your existing authentication infrastructure.
 * **Macro scripts**
   If repetitive actions must be performed on the attached server (or on several different servers), a macro can be recorded with keyboard & mouse actions and can be played back multiple times.

 ## Open Source
 * **Community & support**
-  Pi-KVM has a large community.
+  PiKVM has a large community.
 Join the [discord chat](https://discord.gg/bpmXfz5) if you have any questions.
 * **Extensible**
-  Pi-KVM was designed as a set of microservices with a plug-in architecture.
+  PiKVM was designed as a set of microservices with a plug-in architecture.
 It's very easy to modify and maintain.
 * **Comprehensive API**
   Everything that can be done via the user interface can also be done via a powerful HTTP API.
 * **Know-how**
-  We created [our very own MJPG video server](https://github.com/pikvm/ustreamer) written in C with multi-threading support and GPU video encoding - the fastest streaming solution available to provide the best video quality for Pi-KVM.
+  We created [our very own MJPG video server](https://github.com/pikvm/ustreamer) written in C with multi-threading support and GPU video encoding - the fastest streaming solution available to provide the best video quality for PiKVM.
 We also tested a lot of hardware configurations so that you can be sure devices you assemble will work reliably.
 </details>

 -----

 # DIY Getting Started
 ## Required hardware
-Pi-KVM supports several different hardware configurations, referred to as **platforms**.
+PiKVM supports several different hardware configurations, referred to as **platforms**.
 Now available: **v2** and **v0**.
-* **Recommended**: **v2** is the most modern implementation for **Raspberry Pi 4** and **ZeroW** supporting all of the features of Pi-KVM including the **Mass Storage Drive**. **For Raspberry Pi 4 (not for Zero), there is support for H.264 video.**. **It's also the easiest to make**.
+* **Recommended**: **v2** is the most modern implementation for **Raspberry Pi 4** and **ZeroW** supporting all of the features of PiKVM including the **Mass Storage Drive**. **For Raspberry Pi 4 (not for Zero), there is support for H.264 video.**. **It's also the easiest to make**.
 * v0 was designed to work with Raspberry Pi 2 and 3 that do not have OTG and requires a few more components for a basic implementation.
 It also does not support the Mass Storage Drive feature.

 ## Hardware for v2